nonblocking/mashroom/packages/plugin-packages/mashroom-demo-webapp/README.md

 # Mashroom Demo Webapp

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This a simple demo Express webapp which can be developed and run standalone, but can also be integrated into _Mashroom Server_ on an arbitrary (configurable) path.
+This a simple demo Express webapp which can be developed and run standalone, but also be integrated into _Mashroom Server_ on an arbitrary (configurable) path.

 ## Usage